 8. Codependency is characterized by sacrificing one’s personal needs in order to try to meet the needs of others and is associated with passivity and feelings of shame, low self-worth, or insecurity.

 9. During the filming of Gangs of New York, they built what was essentially a full-scale complete replica of the Five Points in 1800's New York.
 According to the DVD commentary, George Lucas visited the set and explained that CGI effects would be much cheaper but Scorsese insisted on authenticity.

-10. If an expensive watch makes an easily audible ticking noise, it's most likely fake.
+10. Any expensive watch is most likely a fake if it makes an easily audible ticking noise.

 In 2015, Americans left 658 million vacation days unused.
 222 million of those days were lost because they could not be rolled over, meaning Americans worked $61 billion dollars worth of time for free.

 12. During the 80’s, drunken calls to Hanna-Barbera studios from Flintstones fans curious to know what Barney Rubble did for a living were so common that the security guard in charge of answering the phones at night would simply reply: "He worked in the quarry."

 13. The last name of "How to Win Friends and Influence People" author Dale Carnegie was not originally named Carnegie.
 In an example of how to influence people, he changed the spelling from Carnegey to resemble the name of the more influential Andrew Carnegie.

 14. Rubbing an injury right after it happens alleviates pain because the spinal chord preferentially forwards pressure signals (to the brain) over pain signals.

 15. American singer Marvin Gaye’s real last name was “Gay”.
 His father was a crossdresser, making Marvin a target of bullying.
 It was because of this, added with rumors of Marvin's own homosexuality, that Marvin added an "e" to his last name when he became famous.